jdoleary/Spellmasons/docs/CriticalPath.md

     - Move predictionUnits and predictionPickups out of globalThis so they don't get clobbered when multiple instances on a single server
 - Milestone 5 | **Movement & Spell Quantity** | Due Aug 11
     - Pack 14 | Spell quantity
+        - Task: Implement quantity for each spell effect
+        - Task: Reimplement animations, use default animation in cardUtils if necessary
         - What happens when multiple, identical spells are cast in sequence?
             - Pass a quantity var to the spell and have each spell handle it manually, do not allow them to be .effect() back to back
     - Pack 15